aakanshimalik/ZerodhaX/README.md

-  # Zerodha  – Full Stack Project
+  # ZerodhaX  – Full Stack Project

-A full-stack clone of Zerodha - India's largest stock trading platform.
+A full-stack website of Zerodha - India's largest stock trading platform.
 This project replicates the core frontend interface and includes a backend setup with user autehntication and a functional dashboard.

 ---